FCA Test Case

-Information about the test case can be found on the FCA website and information concerning business interruption insurance can be found on the Financial Ombudsman Service website.
-We recommend that all policyholders subscribe for FCA email alerts about the test case so that they are kept fully up to date on the progress of the case.
-Policyholders can sign up for FCA business interruption insurance email updates, here.
+Further Information about the test case can be found on the FCA website (www.fca.org.uk) and information concerning business interruption insurance can be found on the Financial Ombudsman Service's website (https://www.financial-ombudsman.org.uk/coronavirus).

 If you have any questions about your Chubb policy or a claim, then please contact your broker or your usual Chubb contact.